xyanrch/overplus/README.md

  ## Client side
  Overplus fully support trojan protocol, So it is Ok to use trojan's client.
-Please make sure disable certificate verify if you use a self issued certificate.
+Please make sure disable certificate verification if you use a self issued certificate.